PeaWarrior/MoneyBox-back/README.md

-# Money Box [Backend]
+# Money Box Rails Backend API

-Money Box is a stock portfolio manager web application with CRUD functionality including real-time trades, news and historical stock data.
+**Money Box** is a web application designed to help you track and manage your stock portfolios all in one place.
+Equipped with real-time trade data, news and historical stock data, managing your portfolios just got easier.

-This is the Ruby on Rails API for Money Box.
+This is the Ruby on Rails Backend API for **Money Box**.
 You can access the Frontend [here](https://github.com/PeaWarrior/MoneyBox-front).

 ## Prerequisites